Posted on October 9, 2021

 At the meeting the consensus was that the developer wants to squeeze too many properties onto a reduced area (The dilapidated Seaforth House plot on the corner of Ferry Road has been removed from the original plans) and the commercial element is being reduced to a non viable level to enable this.

-The council has agreed to delegate responsibility for interfacing with the planning consultant/developer to the Friends of Orford Community Interest Company to ensure the best possible solution for the community.
+The council has agreed to delegate responsibility for interacting with the planning consultant/developer to the Friends of Orford Community Interest Company to ensure the best possible solution for the community.
+The Friends initial response can be found here https://www.orford.org.uk/community/friends-of-orford-community-interest-company

 Whatever the outcomes from any discussions between the OCIC and the developer, everyone still has the option to respond directly to the survey and any subsequent application for planning permission.